filippetrovic/score-keeper-tell-dont-ask/README.md

 ## Rules

-Result, shown on scoreboard, should always has seven characters.
+Score, shown on scoreboard, should always has seven characters.
 An example would be `000:000`